netxms/netxms-doc/admin/event-processing.rst

        be matched.
    * - Condition --> Filtering Script
      - Optional matching script written in NXSL.
-If this field is empty, no additional checks performed.
+If this field is empty, no additional checks are performed.
 Otherwise, the event will be considered as matched only if the script returns non-zero (``TRUE``) return code.
 For more information about |product_name| scripting language please refer to the chapter :ref:`scripting` in this manual.
-   * - Action
+   * - **Action**
-     - In action part you can set what action should be done if event meets condition.
+     - Sub-sections of **Action** section determine what actions are performed if an event meets condition.
-       There also can be set flag :guilabel:`Stop event processing`, that will stop check on this rule.
+       If checkbox :guilabel:`Stop event processing` is set, then subsequent rules (with higher rule number) will not be processed for a given event.
    * - Action --> Alarm
      - There can be set rules connected with alarm generation.
-Alarm can be created, resolved or terminated ore done nothing.
+Alarm can be created, resolved or terminated or no action to alarms is done.
    * - Action --> Persistent Storage
      - :ref:`nxsl_persistent_storage` action like add/update or delete can be made.
    * - Action --> Server Actions
-     - There is defined list of actions to be executed if condition is met.
+     - Here a list of actions is defined to be executed if condition is met.
 For action configuration refer to :ref:`actions` chapter.
    * - Action --> Timer Cancellations
-     - There is defined list of timmers that should be canceled if condition is met.
+     - Here a list of timers is defined that should be canceled if condition is met.
+   * - Comments
+     - Here a comment can be added.
+The comment is displayed as a name of the rule.

 .. figure:: _images/epp_properties.png

   Event Processing Policy properties

 .. figure:: _images/epp_toolbar.png

   Description of EPP toolbar form left to right: save changes, expand all, collapse all, horizontal layout, vertical layout, cut EPP, copy EPP, paset EPP, delete EPP

 ***After all manipulations are done - save changes by pressing save icon.***